jcponce/complex/function-plotter/README.md

 This content is under the license [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/)

 ## Thanks!
 I learned a lot working on this project.
-I hope you too liked it too.
+I hope you liked it too.

 Please [let me know](https://twitter.com/PonceCampuzano) what you think.